jamestheakston1/classchartsimprover/README.md

 6. Use ClassCharts like usual, but with the new features!

 #### Option 3 (Clone):

-1. Clone using `gh repo clone jamestheakston1/classchartsimprover`
+1. Clone using `git clone jamestheakston1/classchartsimprover`